cysouw/diathesis/text/c09_zuInfinitive.md

   Es ist bekannt, dass der Film eine Sensation zu werden verspricht.
 :::

-There is some overlap between the constructions discussed in this chapter and the ~~Halbmodalverben~~ as introduced by Eisenberg [e.g. -@eisenberg2006a: 362-365] and discussed in much detail in Colomo [-@colomo2010: Ch.6].
+There is some overlap between the constructions discussed in this chapter and the ~~Halbmodalverben~~ as introduced by Eisenberg [e.g. -@eisenberg2006a: 362-365] and discussed in much detail in Colomo [-@colomo2010: Ch.
+6].
 However, that term is defined in a much more restricted way to include only *pflegen, scheinen, drohen* and *versprechen*.
 The focus of the present chapter is more widely expanded.
-Crucially, Eisenbergs *Halbmodale* do not include the level 2 verbs with the most obvious modal meanings, viz. *haben, brauchen, wissen* and *verstehen* (see [@sec:zuinfinitive-haben]ff.).
+Crucially, Eisenbergs *Halbmodale* do not include the level 2 verbs with the most obvious modal meanings, viz. *haben, brauchen, wissen* and *verstehen* (see [@sec:zuinfinitive-haben] ff.).

 ## Deponent verbs without alternations